Did D.C. Water Sewer Authority Mislead Public About Lead in Water?

 The D.C.
 Department of Health and EPA were made aware of the high lead levels in 2003 but did not warn residents or suggest that they drink bottled water.
 An independent study shows that 42,000 infants and fetuses in the District of Columbia were put at a high risk of irreversible brain damage during Washington, D.C.'s water crisis in 2004.
 The D.C.
 Council is now asking the inspector general to investigate whether D.C.
 WASA should have looked harder for a correlation and whether it negligently and intentionally misled the public.
 The water agency had gone on record saying that there was no evidence that the elevated lead levels in the water impacted children's health.

 The D.C.
 WASA (D.C.
 Water and Sewer Authority) and perhaps the D.C.
 Government underestimated the danger to children in order to avoid blame and legal responsibility.
 It has been known for decades that exposure to elevated levels of lead is extremely dangerous to children.
 That is why lead paint and lead in household products such as toys is strictly regulated.
 Children injured by exposure to the lead in the drinking water have legal rights, and our law firm can help.
-Our Washington DC law firm can bring a lead paint lawsuit against those responsible on behalf of our clients.
+Our qualified personal injury attorneys in Silver Spring can bring a lead paint lawsuit against those responsible on behalf of our clients.